derrickburt/derrickburt.github.io/opengis/ctCovid/ctCovid.md

 * CT Active Covid Cases by Town (11/15/20-11/28/20) from [CT Open Data Portal](https://portal.ct.gov/Coronavirus/COVID-19-Data-Tracker)
 * Town Shapefile from [CT Open Geodata Portal](https://ct-deep-gis-open-data-website-ctdeep.hub.arcgis.com/search?groupIds=71c5c4a9c6ea4ea8ab54d1bf1faaeed8 )

-The final verison of my notebook can be downloaded [here](CTSpatialAccessibility (1).ipynb) - If you are not running on CyberGISX platform, you must install all libraries in the first code cell.
+The final version of my notebook can be downloaded [here](CTSpatialAccessibility (1).ipynb) - If you are not running on CyberGISX platform, you must install all libraries in the first code cell.

 #### Preparing the Data